Criticality and covered area fraction in confetti and Voronoi percolation: Introduction

 We believe that the transitivity condition holds and simulations suggest the veracity of our belief.
-More details, the source code etc. of the simulation is available at \texttt{https://www.isid.ac.in/\char`\~rahul/index.php/source-code/}.
+More details, the source code etc. of the simulation are available at \texttt{https://www.isid.ac.in/\char`\~rahul/index.php/source-code/}.
+Also, at the end of Section~\ref{Sec:caf}, we present a sufficient condition (Proposition \ref{r:suff}) to check the validity of the transitivity condition, along with a discussion on how this sufficient condition arose.